Saturday, October 31, 2009

 Yeah, I’m in the hospital.
 Unlike my earlier stays (Mt.
 Sinai and Jackson), this one seems like a fancy hotel.
 It is a really nice hospital.
 Blog rules say I must tell you about any superlatives, but I’ll do my best to talk only about the hospital and not my wonderful heart operation.
 Heck, I won’t even mention that I now have five stents.
 If staff attitude can make a difference, Memorial West is top of the list for me.

 Wallace dropped me off at 9:00 AM (Memorial even seems to have considered the convenience factor on that one) and it was an hour of standard tests.
-Including something called MRSA, a staph infection that’s clearly a concern.
-They also offer a swine flu inoculation but I passed on that.
-Thanks to all who called in to check on me, I will return your phone calls but you drained my cell batteries today.
+Including something called MRSA, a staph infection that’s clearly a concern, but I don't have it.
+They also offer a swine flu inoculation and I passed on that.
+Thanks to all who called in to check on me, I would return your phone calls but you drained my cell batteries today.

 The procedure was over in an hour and it was all the other stuff that took half the day.
 Including the need to lay prone for “six to eight hours” to allow my artery to heal.
 That was the hard part, just lying there.
 They put me into Intensive Care with basic cable that was so boring I watched two episodes of “Judge Judy”.
 I have since forgiven the hospital on that one.

 In the next article, a Frenchman described the system in India.
 Fear of confiscation meant nobody ever improved anything.
+Why bother if you'll just lose it?
 The entire Hindu organization works against progress, mental, physical, spiritual, scientific or at all.
 Whereas they could predict eclipses, they felt them caused by an evil spirit.
 Such a people won’t even codify their own laws, for that is a form of commitment.
 The result is a culture of one mindless generation after another.
 The only activity ever rewarded is drifting stupidity and everything else is held in check by strict obedience to rules everybody knows are wrong, so they justify it via religion.
-(What I can’t figure out is how my parents learned all this.)
+(What I can’t figure out is how my parents, who had never been to India, learned all this.)

 Back to the hospital.
 It is a very well-run organization.
 In particular, it lacks the atmosphere of “budget cuts” at Mt.
 Sinai and the “assembly line” of Jackson (both of whom I thank for excellent earlier care).
 Memorial West was my first non-emergency stay, in case that makes a difference.
 I was more than impressed by everyone I met (at Memorial).
 Sorry, no names.
 Yes, I did meet a lot of nurses but the gal that really caught my eye was a PA, or “Physician’s Assistance”.
 Ah, the advantages of advanced education.